 PSYCHIATRIST: They’ll be much better off with a happy mother than with one who’s thinking of suicide.
 Don’t you agree?

 (Sonya’s torn.
 She tries to say no, but….)

-This is the story of Doctor Ben Carson, whose life takes him form being the “dumbest kid in his fifth-grade class” to becoming the premier pediatric neurosurgeon in the world.
+THE STORY: This is the story of Doctor Ben Carson, whose life takes him from being the “dumbest kid in his fifth-grade class” to becoming the premier pediatric neurosurgeon in the world.